MichaelCurrin/react-quickstart/README.md

 <!-- TODO remove this line when creating a project from this template -->

 This project is based on the template from the React CLI.
-I have added my own docs, the deploy flow and made very minor changes to the app.
+I have added my own docs, the deploy flow, made minor changes to the app, plus some additions to components.